ericlenio/escreen/README.md

 All cached files are AES256 encrypted.
 System calls are made to openssl to decrypt/encrypt, and in those cases the password is passed as an argument so if timed just write a `ps` command could see the plaintext password.
-For my needs I don't really care about that kind of risk.
+For my needs I don't really care about that kind of risk, and the only risk is someone can read the source code of the various shell scripts: they really don't contain anything sensitive/proprietary, and after all, they are all available on github!